-As the first study to investigate the cancelability and crossapplication discrepancy of HD-sEMG in personal identification tasks, we achieved a promising identification accuracy of 85.76% for a 44-identity (22 subjects $\times$ 2 accounts) task.
+As the first study to investigate the cancelability and crossapplication discrepancy of HD-sEMG in personal identification tasks, we achieved a promising identification accuracy of 85.8% for a 44-identity (22 subjects \times 2 accounts) task.
 It is expected that identification accuracy can be improved in future studies.
-Here we provide some research directions that may be investigated to further improve the performance of HD-sEMG-based biometrics:
+Also, the key real world factors need to be investigated in future work.
+Here we provide some research directions:

-1) Investigate HD-sEMG biometrics in more complex encoding manners.
+- Investigate HD-sEMG biometrics in more complex encoding manners.
 The vast majority of activities in daily life are largely enabled by the dexterity of our hand.
 The versatile but precise muscle contractions in the hand allow more complex encoding processes of HD-sEMG biometrics.
 In our work, only 8 different tasks were used for HD-sEMG encoding.
 Therefore, the encoding processes of different subjects share a high similarity.
 In practical use, encoding is not limited to a few options.
-Fig. 6 shows several examples of complex encoding, including isometric contraction of muscles corresponding to different parts of the palm and exerting different force level for different fingers.
-With more alternative encoding processes, HD-sEMG biometrics can achieve better performance.
+Fig. 8 shows several examples of complex encoding, including isometric contraction of muscles corresponding to different parts of the palm and exerting different force level for different fingers.
+With more alternative encoding processes, HD-sEMG biometrics can achieve better performance. - 2) Investigate HD-sEMG biometrics acquired from more muscles in different parts of the body.
+Although measurement of HD-sEMG of the hand is quite convenient in practical use, the forearm is also a good alternative choice.
+In fact, sEMG signals acquired from the forearm have shown great inter-individual difference in previous studies [37].
+Moreover, the forearm extensor muscle is cylindrically shaped, oriented along the proximal-distal direction.
+In the extensor muscle, different muscle compartments have fascicles which obliquely overlap between compartments instead of running parallell [38].
+The extremely complex anatomical structure of the forearm may contribute to better performance. - Investigate new features and methods for HD-sEMG biometrics identification.
+As the first study to employ HD-sEMG in personal identification, the aim of our research is to prove the cancelability and crossapplication of HD-sEMG biometrics.
+We believe that future studies exploring advanced features and methods can improve identification accuracy to support its practical application in the near future.